What is a Quality Rating and Improvement System (QRIS)?

 Not all states have a QRIS, but many do.
 In some states, the QRIS is regionally-based.
 To find out if your state or region has a QRIS, click on our State by State Resource Map.

 How does it work?

 QRIS is similar to rating systems for restaurants and hotels.
 Programs earn their ratings in different ways depending on the state.
-Higher ratings means more quality standards have been achieved in a program.
+Higher ratings mean more quality standards have been achieved in a program.
 To learn more about how your state’s QRIS system works, contact your local Child Care Resource and Referral agency.

 Who rates child care programs?

-A child care program earns their QRIS rating in different ways, depending on which state you live in.
+A child care program earns its QRIS rating in different ways, depending on which state you live in.
 In some states, programs submit paperwork to be reviewed by quality consultants, and in other states, trained observers rate the program on a set of quality standards.
 Check with your local Child Care Resource and Referral agency to find out who rates child care providers on the QRIS in your state.

 What standards does QRIS address?

 Each QRIS uses slightly different standards.
 Overall, most QRIS requires programs to have a child care license as a minimum standard.
 Other standards that are common among QRIS address health and safety, curriculum, the learning environment, family engagement, and provider qualifications.
 Some states may also have specific infant/toddler standards.

 Not all child care programs are rated.
 In some states, child care programs have to be on the QRIS if they are licensed or if they accept child care vouchers.
 In other states, it is voluntary for providers.
 To find out more about your state’s QRIS, visit our State by State Resource Map